evrentan/restaurant-management/spring-cloud-config-server/README.md

 ## Running the Application Locally

-Application can be run with [ServiceDiscoveryApplication][spring-cloud-config-server-main-class] class.
+Application can be run with [SpringCloudConfigServerApplication][spring-cloud-config-server-main-class] class.

 Alternatively you can use the [Spring Boot Maven plugin](spring-boot-maven-plugin) like so: